 You should always check with your airline before you fly on what you are allowed to carry onboard the plane.
 Most airlines restrict the size and number of bags you are permitted to take as hand luggage.

 Can I take liquids in my hand luggage?

 You are permitted to take liquids through security in limited amounts.
 All liquids should be in containers of not more than 100ml (larger containers half-full will not be allowed).
 Any liquids – which includes gels, creams, paste, spray or aerosols – must be presented separately for inspection in a clear, re-sealable plastic bag not exceeding 20cm x 20cm.

 The formula, sterilised water and breast milk may be taken as hand luggage.
 You should only take the amount you need for the duration of travel, and you may be asked to present any baby milk or food at security for additional checks.

 The terminal is a no-smoking zone, and this includes the use of e-cigarettes and vapes.

 Is it possible to transfer between the North and South terminal?

 Yes.
 A regular shuttle bus is available to take passengers between the two terminals on-site, so there’s no need to worry if you arrive at the wrong place for your flight.

 Is assistance available for disabled passengers?

 Gatwick Airport offers a range of special assistance for passengers who may need help with any aspect of their journey.
-Disabled car parking spaces are available in both short and long stay car parks, and shuttle buses are accessible to wheelchair users.
-Passengers with physical or hidden disabilities requiring special assistance should contact their airline in advance to pre-book assistance, giving at least 48 hours’ notice.
+Disabled car parking spaces are available in short- and long-stay car parks and shuttle buses are accessible to wheelchair users.
+Passengers with physical or hidden disabilities requiring special assistance should contact their airline in advance to pre-book service, giving at least 48 hours’ notice.